SixArm/ui-ux-design-guide/topics/usability-friction/index.md

 # Usability friction

-Friction, in the context of usability and product design, refers to the resistance or obstacles that users may encounter when interacting with a product.
+Usability friction refers to the resistance or obstacles that users may encounter when interacting with a product.
 It encompasses any elements that make the user experience less smooth or efficient.
 Reducing friction is a key goal in product design because it can lead to improved user satisfaction, increased engagement, and better overall product performance.

-Common areas where friction can occur…
+**Common friction areas:**

-User Interface (UI) and User Experience (UX): Complicated or cluttered user interfaces can create friction.
+* **UI:** Complicated or cluttered user interfaces.

-Load Times: Slow loading times for websites or applications can be a significant source of friction.
+* **Slowness:** Slow loading times for websites, or slow running times for applications.

-Sign-Up and Onboarding: Lengthy or complex sign-up processes can deter users.
+* **Onboarding:** Lengthy or complex sign-up processes or setup steps.

-Navigation: Unclear navigation or confusing menu structures can frustrate users.
+* **Navigation:** Unclear navigation or confusing menu structures.

-Forms and Data Entry: Long or complex forms can be tiresome for users.
+* **Data Entry:** Long or complex forms can be tiresome for users.

-Errors and Feedback: Inadequate error messages or lack of feedback can lead to user confusion.
+* **Errors:** Inadequate error messages or lack of feedback can lead to user confusion.

-Payment Processes: Checkout processes with too many steps or security concerns can lead to cart abandonment.
+* **Payments:** Purchasing processes with too many steps or security complexity.

-Accessibility: Inaccessible design for people with disabilities can create friction.
-Ensuring your product is inclusive and adheres to accessibility guidelines can improve the experience for all users.
+* **Inaccessibility:** Inaccessible design for people with disabilities.

-Mobile Responsiveness: Inconsistent or poorly responsive design on mobile devices can lead to friction.
+* **Mobile:** Inconsistent or poorly responsive design on mobile devices.

-Performance and Bugs: Frequent crashes, errors, or slow performance can create friction.

-Loading Spinners and Delays: Users may become impatient if they encounter loading spinners or delays.

-Redundant Steps: Unnecessary steps or actions required to complete a task can be seen as a source of friction.
-Simplifying processes and eliminating redundancies can help.
+* **Waste:** Unnecessary steps or actions required to complete a task.

-Content and Information: Overwhelming users with too much information can create friction.
-Presenting relevant content and information clearly and concisely can improve the user experience.
+* **Overload:** Too much information or too many choices.